-In fact, Power Save Settings on macOS are minimal, but they work in extending battery life.
+In fact, Power Save Settings on macOS is minimal, but they work to extend battery life.

-- Open System Preferences, and go to Energy Saver.
+- Open System Settings, and go to the Battery section.

-Some applications use automatic positioning, however, in most cases it’s not necessary, so there is no point to once again to burden your battery.
-To change geolocation settings, do the following:
+Some applications use automatic positioning; however, in most cases, it’s not necessary, so there is no point to once again to burden your battery.

-- Go to System Preferences and select Security and Privacy.
+- Go to System Preferences and select Security & Privacy.